wallstop/DxState/Documentation/StateAuthoring.md

 - Use placeholder states (generated via templates) during prototyping, then replace them with concrete implementations before shipping.
 - Leverage `StateStack.TransitionHistory` (or `CopyTransitionHistory`) and `StateMachine<T>.TransitionHistory`/`ActiveRegions` when building analytical tooling; these APIs expose recent transitions and active hierarchical regions without wiring new events.
 - Capture and restore stacks in tests via `StateStackSnapshot.Capture(...)` and `RestoreAsync(...)` to reproduce complex hierarchies or replay save states.
+- When running large stacks/machines, both `StateStack` and `StateMachine<T>` now rent internal buffers from the Wallstop pools.
+Dispose stacks/machines (or rely on `StateStackManager` / trigger machines) when finished so queues/history arrays return to the pool.
+- Transition queues, deferred buffers, and history collections reuse pooled arrays—avoid holding references to internal arrays returned by helper APIs.
+- Profiling hooks remain opt-in: define `DXSTATE_PROFILING` and toggle the static `ProfilingEnabled` flags if you want Unity profiler traces around transitions/updates.
 - When deeper measurements are required, define `DXSTATE_PROFILING` and set `StateStack.ProfilingEnabled` / `StateMachine<T>.ProfilingEnabled` at runtime to wrap transitions and updates in Unity profiler markers.

 ## Testing and Validation